Tomato brown rugose fruit virus: History and distribution

-with symptoms first noted in Autumn 2018.Tomato brown rugose fruit virus spread rapidly to other tomato growing regions.
+with symptoms first noted in Autumn 2018.

+Tomato brown rugose fruit virus spread rapidly to other tomato growing regions.
 After emerging in Israel and Jordan, the virus spread to Europe.
 Symptoms were noted in July 2018 on 25 hectares of greenhouse tomatoes in Germany.
-Plants were found to be infected with both ToBRFV and pepino mosaic virus.
+Plants were found to be infected with both ToBRFV and Pepino mosaic virus.
 (This is not the first report of PMV in tomato, as this has been known to occur since the discovery of TMV.)
 Measures to eradicate the virus were taken.
-In Autumn of 2018 symptoms were noted on tomato crops in Sicily, Italy. and confirmed as being caused by ToBRFV.
+In Autumn of 2018 symptoms were noted on tomato crops in Sicily, Italy and confirmed as being caused by ToBRFV.
 In May 2019 ToBRFV emerged on tomato crops in mainland Italy, in the Piemonte region.
 This outbreak was eradicated.

-Disease caused by tomato brown rugose fruit virus also emerged in North America in Autumn 2018, initially being reported from Mexico.
+Disease caused by Tomato brown rugose fruit virus also emerged in North America in Autumn 2018, initially being reported from Mexico.
 This also included the first case of Capsicum being infected.
 An outbreak was also detected in California in Autumn 2018 and eradicated by the California Department of Food and Agriculture.
 The pathway of introduction into North America was unknown.
 By February 2019, ToBRFV had been detected in 20 States across Mexico, and the first positive in aubergine was reported.

 In January 2019 the first case of ToBRFV in Turkey was reported in tomato crops grown in greenhouses in Antalya province which since then spread to Ankara, Eskişehir, Bartın, and Zonguldak provinces as of 2022.
 In April 2019 disease on tomato crops in Shandong, China was confirmed to be caused by ToBRFV, the pathway of introduction to China was unknown.
 New outbreaks also emerged in Europe over the course of 2019.
 In Summer 2019 the first outbreak of ToBRFV occurred in the United Kingdom, with action taken to eradicate the virus.
 The Netherlands also reported their first outbreak on tomato crops, as well as Greece, Spain and ToBRFV was reported from France in January 2020.
-By February 2020 17 outbreaks had been detected in the Netherlands and an additional 9 sites were infected in Spain and the first outbreak on Capsicum annuum was detected in Italy.
+By February 2020, 17 outbreaks had been detected in the Netherlands; an additional 9 sites were infected in Spain and the first outbreak on Capsicum annuum was detected in Italy.
 In August 2021 the first positive case of ToBRFV was confirmed in Slovenia.
+Department of Primary Industries and Regions South Australia (PIRSA) reported an outbreak in two farms in August 2024, prompting an Australian Tomato import ban by New Zealand.

 ToBRFV is abundant in treated municipal wastewater effluent, and is being investigated as a surrogate that can be monitored, to verify removal of viruses by membrane filters (e.g. microfiltration, ultrafiltration, and membrane bioreactors) that are an important treatment in some water reuse facilities.
 ToBRFV can be monitored in wastewater effluent using the same qPCR technologies that are also used to monitor SARS-CoV-2 in wastewater effluent.